Car dependency: Negative externalities of automobiles

-Addressing the issue
+Other negative externalities may include increased cost of building infrastructure, inefficient use of space and energy, pollution and per capita fatality.

+Proposed solutions

 There are a number of planning and design approaches to redressing automobile dependency, known variously as New Urbanism, transit-oriented development, and smart growth.
 Most of these approaches focus on the physical urban design, urban density and landuse zoning of cities.
 Paul Mees argued that investment in good public transit, centralized management by the public sector and appropriate policy priorities are more significant than issues of urban form and density.

 Removal of minimum parking requirements from building codes can alleviate the problems generated by car dependency.
 Minimum parking requirements occupy valuable space that otherwise can be used for housing.
 However, removal of minimum parking requirements will require implementation of additional policies to manage the increase in alternative parking methods.

 There are, of course, many who argue against a number of the details within any of the complex arguments related to this topic, particularly relationships between urban density and transit viability, or the nature of viable alternatives to automobiles that provide the same degree of flexibility and speed.
-There is also research into the future of automobility itself in terms of shared usage, size reduction, roadspace management and more sustainable fuel sources.
+There is also research into the future of automobility itself in terms of shared usage, size reduction, road-space management and more sustainable fuel sources.

 Car-sharing is one example of a solution to automobile dependency.
-Research has shown that in the United States, services like Zipcar, have reduced demand by about 500,000 cars.
-In the developing world, companies like eHi, Carrot, Zazcar and Zoom have replicated or modified Zipcar's business model to improve urban transportation to provide a broader audience with greater access to the benefits of a car and provide "last-mile" connectivity between public transportation and an individual's destination.
+Research has shown that in the United States, services like Zipcar have reduced demand by about 500,000 cars.
+In the developing world, companies like eHi, Carrot, Zazcar and Zoom have replicated or modified Zipcar's business model to improve urban transportation to provide a broader audience with greater access to the benefits of a car and provide last kilometer connectivity between public transportation and an individual's destination.
 Car sharing also reduces private vehicle ownership.